Skip to main content

 - Include hover, focus, and active states

-- Use Tailwind's animation classes for transitions
+- Use Tailwind's transition classes for animations

 Default color scheme: